ikvk/imap_tools/README.rst

 About
 -----
 There are many different libraries for working with e-mail via the imap protocol.
-Including the standard imaplib library.
+Including imaplib library.
 However, these libraries contain various shortcomings, such as:

 - excessive low level
 - returned results are not ready to work with them
-- lack of convenient tools for working with directories
-- lack of convenient tools for working with letters in directories
+- no convenient tools for working with: directories, letters in directories

-imap_tools library takes into account the shortcomings of other libraries.
-Main features:
+Main imap_tools features:

 - transparent work with letter attributes
 - work with letters in directories (copy, delete, flag, move, seen)
 - work with directories (list, set, get, create, exists, rename, delete, status)
-- absence of external dependencies
+- no external dependencies

 Installation
 ------------